wavexx/python-bond/README.rst

 PHP:

 * The PHP's ``readline`` module needs to be installed for the interactive interpreter to work properly.
-The PHP modules calls ``php -a`` and expects an interactive prompt.
+The PHP class calls ``php -a`` and expects an interactive prompt.

 * A syntax error will not currently return a proper exception.